Redsandro/express-autoroute-json/README.md

 # Contributing

-We like to keep the scope of this module very small and easy to maintain in order to allow for quickly building small yet descent apps.
+We like to keep the scope of this module very small and easy to maintain in order to allow for quickly building small yet decent apps.
 Any pull request that adds complexity not part of the JSON:API spec will be rejected.

 ## Running tests